anandita-3217/Stitch-It-Down/README.md

 ## 🏆 Acknowledgements

 - Inspired by the Disney movie "Lilo & Stitch"
-- Built on the foundations of [GreenProductive](https://github.com/Btelgeuse/GreenProductive)
+- Built with inspiration from the foundations of [GreenProductive](https://github.com/Btelgeuse/GreenProductive)

 ---